Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Timely: This is a behavior-based push sent after the user hasn’t taken action over a specified period of time.

-Personal: This push notification may be a small attempt to guilt someone who runs a Facebook page into opening the app, but it’s lessened by the casual “haven’t heard from you in a while.”
+Personal: This push notification may be a small attempt to make someone who runs a Facebook page into opening the app feel guilty.
+But it’s lessened by the casual “haven’t heard from you in a while.”
 It also encourages admins to keep making personal connections with followers.

 Actionable: “Write a post” tells the user exactly what to do.